 - Subscription and perpetual options

-- Free OCLC MARC records and KBART files
+- Free MARC records and KBART files

 - COUNTER usage statistics and SUSHI reports

 - No ongoing maintenance fees